-3.1.
-Preparing the MIME Entity for Signing, Enveloping or Compressing
+Ramsdell & Turner Standards Track [Page 18] 3.1.
+Preparing the MIME Entity for Signing, Enveloping, or Compressing

 S/MIME is used to secure MIME entities.
 A MIME entity can be a subpart, sub-parts of a message, or the whole message with all its subparts.
-A MIME entity that is the whole message includes only the MIME headers and MIME body, and does not include the RFC-822 headers.
+A MIME entity that is the whole message includes only the MIME message headers and MIME body, and does not include the RFC-822 header.
 Note that S/MIME can also be used to secure MIME entities used in applications other than Internet mail.
-If protection of the RFC-822 headers is required, the use of the message/rfc822 MIME type is explained later in this section.
+If protection of the RFC-822 header is required, the use of the message/rfc822 media type is explained later in this section.

 The MIME entity that is secured and described in this section can be thought of as the "inside" MIME entity.
 That is, it is the "innermost" object in what is possibly a larger MIME message.
-Processing "outside" MIME entities into CMS content types is described in Section 3.2, 3.4, and elsewhere.
+Processing "outside" MIME entities into CMS content types is described in Sections 3.2, 3.4, and elsewhere.

 The procedure for preparing a MIME entity is given in [MIME-SPEC].
 The same procedure is used here with some additional restrictions when signing.
-Description of the procedures from [MIME-SPEC] are repeated here, but it is suggested that the reader refer to that document for the exact procedure.
+The description of the procedures from [MIME-SPEC] is repeated here, but it is suggested that the reader refer to that document for the exact procedure.
 This section also describes additional requirements.